dsshafer/resource-line/index.md

 # *The Resource Line* Archive (1999-2003)

-*The Resource Line* was a monthly newsletter produced by the Cedar Rapids Gay and Lesbian Resource Center ("The GLRC") in Cedar Rapids, Iowa.
-Publication of the Resource Line began some time before 1999 (1993?), and continued until at least 2003.
-Initially, the GLRC distributed paper copies of *The Resource Line* by mail to its subscribers, and in literature racks at local businesses.
+*The Resource Line* was a monthly newsletter produced by the Cedar Rapids Gay and Lesbian Resource Center ("The GLRC") in Cedar Rapids, Iowa, from about 1993 until at least 2003.
+Initially, the GLRC distributed paper copies of *The Resource Line* by mail to its subscribers and in literature racks at local businesses.
 In later years, *The Resource Line* was also available for download on the GLRC's web site (which could be found at www.crglrc.org from 1999 until August 2010, when the domain registration expired).

 ## 1999
 * [August 1999](1999/resource-line-1999-08.pdf)